Up to €400

 Are there credit cards with no annual fee in Ireland?+

 Yes.
-Several Irish credit cards carry no annual fee, including options from AIB, Bank of Ireland, and An Post Money.
-Cards with no annual fee may have a slightly higher APR or fewer rewards.
-For anyone who pays their balance in full each month, a no-fee card is usually the most cost-effective choice.
+Bank of Ireland and Avant Money both have no-annual-fee options in our current data.
+AIB and An Post Money charge €30 per year on all their cards.
+Cards with no annual fee can still carry competitive APRs — for anyone who pays their balance in full each month, a no-fee card is usually the most cost-effective choice.

 How does a balance transfer credit card work in Ireland?+